twolfson/nightlife/README.md

 - Is it a bar, club, combination, or something else?
 - How many rooms are there?
 What is in each room (e.g. bar, tables, dancefloor)?
 How big are they?
 What kind of visual effects did they have?
-- When did you go?
+- When did you go? (day of the week, date/season)
     - How crowded does it get?
 Can we still dance?
     - What was the cover?
         - Is reentry allowed?
     - In foreign countries, how many locals were there?
 How many foreigners?
     - Was there a dress code?
 - What is the cost of a drink?
+- How much was coat check?
 - In foreign countries, how much English did the staff speak?